8 File formats

 The first row contains the name of the columns, and then we have one row per day.

 CSV files have some disadvantages.
 They are uncompressed and, therefore, can be quite large.
-Furthermore, by default, a lot of software packages by default truncate significant digits from floating point numbers before saving (both R and Python’s Pandas do that, but Julia does not) and one may require an extra option to include all digits.
+Furthermore, by default, a lot of software packages truncate significant digits from floating point numbers before saving (both R and Python’s Pandas do that, but Julia does not) and one may require an extra option to include all digits.
 That can cause problems when one needs to see if numbers change.

-5.2.1 Things to look out for
+8.2.1 Things to look out for

 It is important to check the documentation of the functions we are using to make sure we are doing things right.
 For example, we need to be careful if: